-What kind of nails do you do?
+- What kind of nails do you do?

-Do you do Shellac?
+- Do you do Shellac?

 Shellac is a brand of hybrid gel polish used for doing manicures and pedicures and is not a type of manicure service.
 I use Artistic Colour Gloss gel polish, which lasts longer than hybrid gel polishes.

-Nail enhancements should never hurt!
+No, nail enhancements should never hurt!
 If they do and you’ve had tips applied under them, it’s probably because the tips have been incorrectly sized and are too large or too small for your natural nail shape.
 This will cause unnecessary pressure on your natural nail, as the glued on tip will be forcing the natural nail into a different shape.

-No, having your acrylic nails remover should never hurt.
+No, having your acrylic nails removed should never hurt.
 Acrylic should only ever be soaked off and never ripped off or popped off.
 If the nail technician you have been going to is ripping off or popping off your acrylics, it’s possible that she (or he) has not been properly trained.

 No, I don’t.
 MMA (methyl methacrylate) use is restricted in New Zealand and is illegal in most states in the United States.
 Artistic Nail Design products contain EMA (ethyl methacrylate), which is much safer than MMA.
-To read more about MMA and EMA, click on this link.

 Unfortunately, I do not provide a mobile service for nails, all nail services are done in my salon based in Army Bay, Whangaparaoa.
 However, I do provide a mobile service for make-up only (see Make-up FAQ).